tgfrerer/island/README.md

 Install Lunar SDK from https://vulkan.lunarg.com/ *imgui* has been moved as a part of the le_imgui module
-*glm* is not symbolically linked. src/glm is added as a include folder *Vulkan* - cmake doesn't detect the VULKAN_SDK env variable for some reason. - Path is hardcoded for now *resources* - are not symbolically linked
+*glm* is not symbolically linked. src/glm is added as a include folder *resources* - are now symbolically linked
-*lib* folder is not symbolically linked
+*lib* folder is not no longer needed

 * le_device_vk i disabled
 ```cpp